 The commercial fisheries which may overlap with the seismic surveys in Greenland waters are primarily the offshore trawling for Greenland halibut (Reinhardtius hippoglosoides).
-But the offshore fisheries for Atlantic cod (still small) and redfish (Sebastes spp.) also may overlap with the activities.
+However, the offshore fisheries for Atlantic cod (may increase in future years) and redfish (Sebastes spp.) also may overlap with areas with seismic activities.